For centuries, bird’s nest has been a prized possession enjoyed by royalty.

 - Remove bird’s nest from heat and stir in organic honey or rock sugar to your preferred sweetness.

-Once the soup is cooled, you can have it as a hot soup, or chilled it in the fridge for a cold dessert!
+Once the soup is cooled, you can have it as a hot soup, or chill it in the fridge for a cold dessert!

 Bird Nest Drinks

-In TCM, Bird’s Nest is classified as a tonic.
-Ideally, it should be consumed before meals to allow the body to better absorb its nutrients.
+In traditional Chinese Medicine (TCM), it is classified as a tonic.
+Ideally, it should be consumed before meals to allow the body better absorb its nutrients.

 The glycoprotein and amino acids help in recovering from chronic illness.
-In traditional Chinese medicine, it may help respiratory ailments such as for cough relief, phlegm, or asthma.
+In traditional Chinese medicine, it may help respiratory ailments such as cough, phlegm, or asthma.

-Do note that bird’s nest is not a medicine or treatment for any specific illness.
-It is a tonic to help the body recover and gain strength.
+Do note that bird’s nest is not a medicine nor treatment for any specific illness.
+It’s a tonic to help the body recover and gain strength.

-Bird’s Nest can also be used to stimulate the appetite, improve digestion, and stimulate bowel movement, essential bodily functions for kids and seniors.
+It can also be used to stimulate the appetite, improve digestion, and stimulate bowel movement, all of which are essential bodily functions for kids and seniors.

-Regular consumption of bird’s nest helps boost the body’s immune system, and improve the function of lungs and kidneys.
+Regular consumption of bird’s nest helps boost the body’s immune system and improve the function of the lungs and kidneys.

-Bird’s nest is safe and beneficial to eat during confinement
+Bird’s nest is also safe and beneficial to eat during confinement.

 Bird’s nest is reputed to promote healthy growth to the fetus by stimulating cell growth, improving blood supply and strengthening the immune system.